Stenstromen/bright/README.md

 - [x] Mail Servers - MX, A, AAAA and PTR records.
   - [] If the mail server is reachable and if it supports STARTTLS.
-  - If the mail server has DANE configured.
   - [x] If the mail server domain is DNSSEC signed.
 - [ ] SMTP Server TLS
   - What TLS version is supported.